Stanko2/sound-auth/README.md

 ### Linux

-The PAM module needs `SDL` library to handle audio capture and playback.
-Install it using your package manager.
+In order to build the PAM module you need to have following packages installed (On Ubuntu): `libpam0g-dev`, `libsdl2-dev`, `cmake`, `build-essential`, `pkg-config`.
+Before proceeding, make sure you have all the necessary packages installed.

-Build and install the PAM module using the following commands:
+Build the PAM module using the following commands:

 ```bash
 cd linux/